jina-ai/finetuner/docs/get-started/fashion-mnist.md

 ## Prepare data

-Now prepare Fashion-MNIST data for the Finetuner.
-Note that Finetuner accepts Jina `DocumentArray`/`DocumentArrayMemmap`, so we first convert them into this format.
+Now prepare the Fashion-MNIST data for the Finetuner.
+Note that Finetuner accepts Jina `DocumentArray`/`DocumentArrayMemmap`, so we first need to convert the data into this format.

 ```python
 from finetuner.toydata import generate_fashion